War of the Bavarian Succession: Invasion

 A few days after Wunsch's encounter with Nauendorf, Frederick entered Bohemia.
 His eighty thousand troops occupied Náchod but advanced no further.
 The Habsburg army stood on the heights of the Elbe river, nominally under Joseph but with Count Franz Moritz von Lacy in practical command.
 Lacy had served under Marshal Daun during the Seven Years' War and knew his military business.
 He established the Austrian army on the most defensible position available: centered at Jaroměř, a triple line of redoubts extended 15 km southwest along the river to Königgrätz.
 The Austrians also augmented this defensive line with their six hundred artillery pieces.

 This outline map of the 20th-century Czech Republic includes most of 18th-century Bohemia.
 Joseph was outnumbered and nearly surrounded, but Frederick chose not to engage because of Joseph's superior position on the heights above the Elbe river.

 While the main Habsburg army faced Frederick at the Elbe, a smaller army under the command of Baron Ernst Gideon von Laudon guarded the passes from Saxony and Lusatia into Bohemia.
-Laudon was another battle-hardened and cagey commander with extensive field experience, but even he could not cover the long frontier completely.
-Shortly after Frederick crossed into Bohemia, Prince Henry, a brilliant strategist in his own right, maneuvered around Laudon's troops and entered Bohemia at Hainspach.
+Laudon was another experienced field commander, but he could not cover the long frontier completely.
+Shortly after Frederick crossed into Bohemia, Prince Henry maneuvered around Laudon's troops and entered Bohemia at Hainspach.
 To avoid being flanked, Laudon withdrew across the Iser river, but by mid-August, the main Austrian army was in danger of being outflanked by Henry on its left wing.
-At its center and right, it faced a well-disciplined army commanded by Frederick, arguably the best tactical general of the age and feared for his victories against France and Austria in the previous war.
+At its center and right, it faced a well-disciplined army commanded by Frederick, renowned for his victories against France and Austria in the previous war.

 While his main army remained entrenched on the heights above the Elbe, Joseph encouraged raids against the Prussian troops.
 On 7 August 1778, with two squadrons of his regiment, the intrepid "rookie", now Major Nauendorf, led a raid against a Prussian convoy at Bieberdorf in the County of Glatz.
 The surprised convoy surrendered and Nauendorf captured its officers, 110 men, 476 horses, 240 wagons of flour, and thirteen transport wagons.
 This kind of action characterized the entire war.
 There were no major battles; the war consisted of a series of raids and counter-raids during which the opposing sides lived off the countryside and tried to deny each other access to supplies and fodder.
 Soldiers later said they spent more time foraging for food than they did fighting.